thermalogic/RustSEUIF97/README.md

 ## Release Notes

+* [1.3.0](https://crates.io/crates/if97/1.3.0) -  The multi-step method unleashes the full power of the compiler optimizations while using `powi()` with the `for` loop
+   * Add the C binding for the Rust IF97 library

 * [1.2.1](https://crates.io/crates/if97/1.2.1) -  The multi-step method unleashes the full power of the compiler optimizations while using `powi()` with the `for` loop
    * Add the optional parameter of `region` to computer the properties of the specified region quickly